-The resistance training intervention involved three key exercises including bicep curls, wrist flexion, and wrist extension.
-All exercises were performed with dumbbells and all exercises were performed on both the most affected limb and the least affected limb (as essential tremor often impacts one limb more than the other).
+The resistance training intervention for essential tremors involved three key exercises including bicep curls, wrist flexion, and wrist extension.
+All essential tremors exercises were performed with dumbbells and all exercises were performed on both the most affected limb and the least affected limb (as essential tremor often impacts one limb more than the other).
 For each participant, the researchers established a “5RM”, that is, a dumbbell weight for which the participants could complete 5, but no more, repetitions.
-This was used to gauge strength and the exercise sessions were adjusted so that throughout the intervention, all participants were utilizing weight that was a certain percentage of his or her 5RM weight.
+This was used to gauge strength and the exercise sessions were adjusted so that throughout the intervention, all participants were utilizing a weight that was a certain percentage of his or her 5RM weight.

 - Bicep Curl

 - Wrist Extension